 But what should you prioritize?
 And how many days do you need to plan for your Yellowstone and Grand Teton itinerary?

-We’re going to show you the 7 best things to do at Grand Teton National Park and condense them into 2 relaxing days filled with unique photography opportunities.
+- The 7 best things to do at Grand Teton National Park

-This guide will make planning a vacation to Grand Teton is a piece of cake.
+This guide will make planning a vacation to the stunning Grand Tetons a piece of cake.